artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 6. You can quit the create process at any time by clicking the "Cancel" button in the :term:`button block`; no new record will be created.
-Note that simply navigating away from the page by any other means, **without first clicking "Create"** will also result in no new record being created.
+Note that simply navigating away from the page by any other means, **without first clicking "Save"** will also result in no new record being created.
 7. To save the duplicate as a new record, click the "Save" button located in the :term:`button block` at the bottom of the record.